Noncommutative Geometry and Conformal Geometry. I. Local Index Formula and Conformal Invariants

-The resulting Fredholm indices are computed by a Connes-Chern character $\Ch(D)_{\sigma}$ defined as a class in the cyclic cohomology of $\cA$ (see~\cite{CM:TGNTQF, PW:JKT}).
-However, although Moscovici~\cite{Mo:LIFTST} produced an Ansatz for a version of the CM cocycle for twisted spectral triple, this Ansatz has been verified only in a special class of examples (see~\cite{Mo:LIFTST}).
-In particular, to date we still don't know whether Moscovici's Asantz holds for conformal deformations of ordinary spectral triples.
+The resulting Fredholm indices are computed by a Connes-Chern character $\Ch(D)_{\sigma}$ defined as a class in the (ordinary) cyclic cohomology of $\cA$ (see~\cite{CM:TGNTQF, PW:KJM16}).
+However, although Moscovici~\cite{Mo:LIFTST} produced an Ansatz for a version of the CM cocycle for twisted spectral triples, this Ansatz has been verified only in a special class of examples (see~\cite{Mo:LIFTST}).
+In particular, to date it is still not known if Moscovici's Asantz even holds for conformal deformations of ordinary spectral triples.